 In fiction, armor has virtually no protective qualities.
 Characters who wear no armor to speak of are no more (and often less) at risk of injury or death than somebody who is "protected".
+A single swing of a sword is enough to kill an opponent wearing full plate armor.
+All arrows are armor-piercing and will penetrate even thick armor like it was just a sheet of paper.
 Indeed, it's often the case that people who wear armor find themselves far more competent after they either discard it or have it destroyed for them by the nice people out to kill them.
 In the latter case, it leaves one wondering why they bothered with it in the first place, if they can survive attacks that completely demolish their armor anyway.

 This trope probably stems from the fact that armor — especially helmets — in movies, games, and other media often serves not to protect characters but to render them faceless and anonymous, dehumanizing them so they make excellent Red Shirts and Mooks (not to mention that an entire army can be portrayed by a half dozen or so stuntmen).
 Related to this, quality armor (such as the plate suit that stamps someone as "medieval warrior" on sight) ought to be quite expensive; mooks might be looked at as issued cheap protection that only looks like elite armor.
 The Unspoken Plan Guarantee may also be connected; the armor represents a plan to be invulnerable, which, once presented to the audience, has to fail or it'd be boringly predictable.
 (This helps explain why hiddenBulletproof Vests usually work.)